sankeer28/Club_Manager/README.md

 - member can view schedule practices
 - treasurer can add new coach and delete coach
 - when coach or member is removed they can get an optional email telling them they have been removed from the club
+- Dashboard for coach and member has a greeting with their name

 - set schedule uses OpenStreetMap and Nominatim API to turn coordinates from clicking on map to named location